-Breast cancer can start anywhere in the breast tissue, but the most common places are in the glandular tissue like ducts and lobules.
-The cancer cells may eventually form a tumor, or invade nearby tissue, such as the chest wall or lymph glands.
+Breast cancer can start anywhere in the breast, but the most common places are in the ducts and lobules.
+The cancer cells may eventually form a tumor.
+The tumor can invade nearby tissue such as the chest wall or lymph glands.

 Types of Breast Cancer

-Breast cancer can also be classified by its invasiveness.
+Breast cancer can also be grouped by how fast or deep they grow.

-Paget's disease is cancer of the areola and nipple.
-It is very rare, occurring in less than 1% of all breast cancers.
-Although Paget's does not arise from glandular tissue in the breast, it can be associated with both in situ and invasive breast cancers.
-Generally, women who develop this type of cancer have a history of nipple crusting, scaling, itching, or inflammation.
+Paget disease is cancer of the areola and nipple.
+It is very rare.
+Paget does not start in glandular breast tissue, but it can be linked to the other breast cancer types.
+In most cases, women who have this type of cancer have a history of nipple crusting, scaling, itching, or inflammation.